w3bdesign/nuxtjs-woocommerce/README.md

 The current release has been tested and is confirmed working with the following versions:

-- WordPress version 5.5.1
+- WordPress version 5.5.3
-- WooCommerce version 4.6.1
+- WooCommerce version 4.7.0
-- WP GraphQL version 0.13.3
+- WP GraphQL version 1.0.0
-- WooGraphQL version 0.6.1
+- WooGraphQL version 0.6.1 (latest development version)
-- WPGraphQL CORS version 1.1.0
+- WPGraphQL CORS version 1.1.0 (with introspection enabled)

 2. For debugging and testing, install either: